 For more details, plus dog-friendly tips for Melbourne, check out my dog-friendly Melbourne guide

-A more recently available option for pets to stay at in the Melbourne CBD is Ovolo Laneways, located in the east end of the CBD near Victoria’s Parliament House.
-The Ovolo brand recently announced that their entire hotel chain in Australia was becoming pet-friendly.
+A more recently available option for pets to stay at in the Melbourne CBD is Laneways by Ovolo, located in the east end of the CBD near Victoria’s Parliament House.
+The Ovolo brand announced a few years ago that their entire hotel chain in Australia was becoming pet-friendly.

 Select a dog-friendly room along with a V.I.Pooch package.
-For an additional $80 per night, your dog will receive a plush dog bed, eating and drinking mat, food and water bowls, and a signed “doggy bag”, containing toys, snacks and clean-up bags.
+Your dog will receive a plush dog bed, eating and drinking mat, food and water bowls, and a signed “doggy bag”, containing toys, snacks and clean-up bags.
 Up to two dogs are permitted per room, with an additional charge of $100 per night for a second dog.

 Element Melbourne Richmond

 Head 6km east of the CBD for another pet-friendly choice in Melbourne.
 Element Melbourne Richmond is the Australian debut of the Element by Westin brand, from Marriott International, an eco-friendly and pet-friendly hotel.

 Some of the eco-friendly features of the hotel include oversized windows that provide an abundance of natural light, energy-saving LED lighting and water-saving taps and fixtures.
 There’s a 24-hour fitness centre and bicycles to rent, plus the hotel is close to the off-lead Fairview Park.